 - Mobile devices are proving to be an indispensable part of everyday life, with 78 percent of all consumers in developed markets checking their smartphone within an hour of waking up.
 Text and instant messaging (IM) are the first things many consumers check in the morning, and on average, users check their phones 40 times a day.

 - Mobile payments (mPayments) had a marquis year for first-time usage.
 The number of consumers reporting in-store payments usage for any given country at least doubled over last year, and in some countries usage was more than 4-5 times higher year-on-year.
 However, security is by far the most cited concern when using mPayments.

-17 May 2016 – Globally, Deloitte’s Technology, Media & Telecommunications (TMT) practices highlight the increasing trends for connectivity and mobile phone usage across the board in Deloitte Global’s latest report entitled: Global Mobile Consumer Trends.
+New York, 17 May 2016 – Globally, Deloitte’s Technology, Media & Telecommunications (TMT) practices highlight the increasing trends for connectivity and mobile phone usage across the board in Deloitte Global’s latest report entitled: Global Mobile Consumer Trends.
 Both intensity in usage and ownership rates are increasing―in some categories more than doubling―pointing to dramatically changing consumer behaviors, and a shift towards non-voice communications such as text and IM.

 Deloitte conducted a survey designed to gather information regarding consumer behaviors, trends and opinions for a broad range of wireless and mobility products and services across regions and specific countries.
 The results offer an extensive perspective of the mobile consumer climate, offering country and market level comparisons, covering six continents, 31 countries, and 49,500 respondents, representing nearly 70 percent of the world’s total population.